Slow Cooker Zuppa Toscana

 Jump to Recipe

-This easy Zuppa Toscana is a creamy soup full of Italian sausage, kale, potatoes and Parmesan.
-It’s hearty, creamy, and perfect for fall!
-Step by step recipe video down in the recipe card.
+This easy Crockpot Zuppa Toscana is a creamy Tuscan soup full of Italian sausage, kale, potatoes, and Parmesan.
+It’s hearty, creamy, and perfect for the colder months!
+There’s a step-by-step recipe video down in the recipe card, too!

-I faintly remember those days when I used to go to Olive Garden.
+I faintly remember those days when I used to go to Olive Garden for the Zuppa Toscana (all you can eat soup and breadsticks?
+Sign me up!).

-Why we love this Slow Cooker Zuppa Toscana:
+Why we love this Slow Cooker Zuppa Toscana Soup:

 • The Italian sausage is loaded with herbs and spices, which cuts down on the extra ingredients required!